top of page

 When combined, these models offer a powerful balance for clinical supervision in social work and allied health:

-• The Seven-Eyed Model provides depth, exploration, and systemic awareness
+• The Seven-Eyed Model provides depth, exploration, and systemic awareness.

-• Single Session Thinking brings focus, intention, and forward movement
+• Single Session Thinking brings focus, intention, and forward movement.

+Together, they support supervision that is both reflective and purposeful.
+This allows practitioners to explore complexity while also identifying clear, actionable outcomes.
 For example, a supervision session might begin with a Single Session focus (“What do you most need today?”) and then use the Seven-Eyed lenses to explore that issue in a structured, reflective way.

 Linking to the Relational–Reflective Model

-• Performance – skill development and practice standards
+• Performance: Skill development and practice standards.

-• Interpersonal Dynamics – relationships within practice and supervision
+• Interpersonal Dynamics: Relationships within practice and supervision.

-• Personal Impact – emotional wellbeing and self-awareness
+• Personal Impact: Emotional wellbeing and self-awareness.

 Using multiple supervision models can support exploration across all five domains, rather than privileging one aspect of practice over another.